How to Grow and Care for Christmas Cactus

 Pests

-A strategy I use to keep some of my houseplants pest free is to give them a shower when I water them, and I include my Christmas cactus in this routine.
+A strategy I use to keep some of my houseplants pest free is to give them a shower when I water them – and I include my Christmas cactus in this routine.

 I use the spray nozzle in my sink or shower to wash off the stems, which helps to prevent insect problems.

-However, even the most vigilant houseplant owner sometimes experiences a pest outbreak.
 Pests you will want to be on the lookout for are fungus gnats, flower thrips, and root mealybugs.

 For more information in determining which creepy crawly is attacking your plant, be sure to check out our supplemental guide: How to Identify and Control 7 Common Christmas Cactus Pests.

-In overly moist soil, these plants can be targets of certain bacteria and fungi.
 It may be hard to identify what type of disease is affecting your cactus since many produce the same unhappy results.

 Bacterial Soft Rot